CRA and US LLCs: The Tax Classification Trap Canadians Face

 - Any other property situated outside Canada

-For a founder with a US LLC and a US bank account, the threshold is often met quickly.
-If the LLC's bank account holds $50,000 USD and the LLC itself is valued at $50,000 USD or more, the combined total exceeds the $100,000 CAD threshold.
+For a founder with a US LLC and a US bank account, hitting the threshold is easy. $50,000 USD in the bank account plus $50,000 USD in LLC value already exceeds $100,000 CAD.

 T1135 filing levels